Take a trip Russia

 • Yekaterinburg

 The house was later replaced by the Church on the Blood.
-Today, the city remains an important industrial hub, particularly in metallurgy.
-It is home to several museums, including the Museum of Architectural History, where you can see the “Shigir Collection,” featuring the Great Shigir Idol, recognized as the oldest known wooden sculpture in the world, estimated to be 9,500 years old.
+Today, the city remains a major industrial hub, particularly for metallurgy.
+It also boasts several museums, including the Museum of Architecture and History, home to the “Shigir Collection” featuring the Great Shigir Idol — the oldest known wooden sculpture in the world, estimated to be 9,500 years old.
+Yekaterinburg’s cultural scene is lively, with numerous libraries, theaters, and exhibition centers.

 Must-Visit Attractions in Russia